nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/readme.md

   <tr>
    <td><strong>Objective</strong>
    </td>
-   <td>Roughly 10% of NASA funded scientists are working in open source development.
+   <td>Roughly 10% of NASA funded scientists are working in open-source development.
 They may or may not have received formal training but are actively using open science principles.
    </td>
-   <td>Increase knowledge about open science benefits and how to incorporate from idea inception to publication
+   <td>Increase knowledge about open science benefits and how to incorporate open science practices into research workflow
    </td>
   </tr>
   <tr>
    <td><strong>Modules</strong>
    </td>
-   <td>Completion of module 1 (Ethos) and pull request in Github  ~3hrs
+   <td>Completion of Ethos of Open Science module and pull request in Github  ~3hrs
    </td>
    <td>Completion of all 5 modules
    </td>